awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 When you create an Amazon Aurora MySQL DB instance, the master user has the default privileges listed in [Master user account privileges](UsingWithRDS.MasterAccounts.md)\.

-To provide management services for each DB cluster, the `rdsadmin` user is created when the DB cluster is created\.
+To provide management services for each DB cluster, the `admin` and `rdsadmin` users are created when the DB cluster is created\.
 Attempting to drop, rename, change the password, or change privileges for the `rdsadmin` account results in an error\.

+In Aurora MySQL version 2 DB clusters, the `admin` and `rdsadmin` users are created when the DB cluster is created\.
+In Aurora MySQL version 3 DB clusters, the `admin`, `rdsadmin`, and `rds_superuser_role` users are created\.

 **Important**
 We strongly recommend that you do not use the master user directly in your applications\.
 Instead, adhere to the best practice of using a database user created with the minimal privileges required for your application\.